 Bowing to the widespread use of the phrase UFO encounter,

 to do with unidentified flying objects as we commonly

-to the set of phenomena of which UFO encounters are one important
+to the set of phenomena of which UFO encounters

-both in the popular literature on
+this experience both in the popular literature on

 and has been emphatic in this rejection of any label

 I have recently inaugurated a research project designed

 is perfectly real.
 Its reality is more irrefutable

 Fragment 42 in